 Workplace CSA Program

-EC Matthews will be offering a CSA vouchers to all employees interested in signing up for a weekly share of vegetables for the 2020 growing season.
-Each employee that participates will be able to apply a $200 voucher towards the cost of a weekly farm share and pick it up in the EC Matthews office from May-October.
+EC Matthews will be offering CSA vouchers to all employees interested in signing up for a vegetable share for the 2021 CSA season.
+Each employee that participates will be able to sign up for a share and pick it up in the EC Matthews office or a nearby community pick-up.

 To learn more about what a farm share is, often called CSA (community supported agriculture), and the benefits, pricing, and options read below.
 If you are already familiar with this CSA voucher program click on the view partner farm button and read Sustainable Harvest Farm's bio and buy a share!

 What is Community Supported Agriculture (CSA)?

-CSA is a produce subscription program where members receive weekly deliveries of locally grown, seasonal vegetables for 20-22 weeks during the main growing season.
+A local produce subscription program where members receive weekly deliveries of seasonal vegetables and some fruit for 22 weeks during the main growing season (May-October).

 Easy access to healthy fresh food and the opportunity to try new foods.

-Convenience--pick up your share at work of on the way home.
+Convenience--pick up your share at work or on the way home.

 Know your farmer that grows your food.
 Enjoy newsletters, farm updates and useful recipes.